sebarod0104/interview-assignment/README.md

 # High Availability in Managed Kubernetes Clusters

-## Overview
 High Availability (HA) is a feature in managed Kubernetes clusters that ensures the control plane remains accessible and resilient to failures.
-When enabled, the Kubernetes key–value store (etcd) and other control plane components run across multiple nodes instead of a single node.
+When enabled, critical components such as the Kubernetes key–value store (etcd) are deployed across multiple nodes to improve fault tolerance.

-## What It Is
+## Understanding High Availability
-In a standard (non-HA) setup, the Kubernetes control plane—including the etcd database—runs on a single node.
-This creates a potential single point of failure: if that node becomes unavailable, the cluster cannot be managed.
+In a standard (non-HA) cluster setup, the Kubernetes control plane runs on a single node, consisting of the Kubernetes API server, key-value store, scheduler, and controller.
+This single node instance creates a potential single point of failure.
+If that node becomes unavailable, cluster management operations are disrupted.

 With High Availability enabled, the control plane is distributed across multiple nodes.
-The etcd key–value store runs as a clustered system, replicating data across these nodes and using quorum-based consensus to maintain consistency.
+The etcd key–value store operates as a clustered system, replicating data between nodes and using quorum-based consensus to ensure consistency and reliability even if individual nodes fail.
 ## Architecture Diagram

 +----------------------+
               |    Load Balancer     |
               +----------+-----------+